endfront/LayJS/doc/contributing.markdown

 **User API**

-For the LSON API including its methods and direct variable access, the above rules mentioned do not apply.
-Example `LSON.Level.states` is an array, albiet with the internal naming convention it should be `LSON.Level.stateS`.
+For the LAID API including its methods and direct variable access, the above rules mentioned do not apply.